ninogarcia/Sales-Data-Case-Study/README.md

 ## PREPARE

-### Data Source

 ABOUT THE DATASET:

-This refers to a set of sales data that can be analyzed to gain insights into customers' previous purchasing habits.
+This is  a set of sales data that can be analyzed to gain insights into customers' previous purchasing habits.
 It is in the form of .txt file which needs to be converted into a .csv file before uploading the data in SQL.

+## PROCESS

 ### Documentation, Cleaning and Preparation of data for analysis